kirolossedra/NLP-with-probabilistic-models/Part of speech tagging and hidden Markov/README.md

 ### Populating the Emission Matrix B:

+referring to the same example above we will use each words and check if dependnencies among different Parts of sentence

 |         | dog   | runs  | fast  |
 |---------|-------|-------|-------|
 | NN      | 0.8   | 0.1   | 0.1   |